Fresh Mango Salsa Recipe

 • Dice the mango to your desired size.
 Here's an easy way on how to chop mango if you're not familiar.

 • Dice the avocado.
-Finely chop the red onion, roughly chop the cilantro, and juice the lime.
-Finally, dice the habanero pepper, removing the seeds and ribs.
+Finely chop the red onion.
+Roughly chop the cilantro.
+Juice the lime.
+Dice the habanero pepper, removing the seeds and ribs.

 Be careful when handling the chili pepper – it's best to use gloves and avoid touching your face!

 • Transfer all the ingredients to a large mixing bowl and toss well.
-Then set it aside in the refrigerator for an hour for the flavors to develop – enjoy!
+Then place it in the refrigerator for about 30-60 minutes for the flavors to develop.

 Notes